We have not found any instances of professional misconduct for this lawyer.

 Have you tried DUI jury trials before this court?

-Often attorneys take cases in courts they are unfamiliar with.
-The defense attorney is at a disadvantage and has to rely upon the prosecutor to indicate what the judge may be willing to do in your case.
-The defense attorney will not know about specific procedures unique to the judge who is hearing your case.
+Often attorneys take cases in courts they are unfamiliar with or in areas of law that they have little or no experience in.
+A defense attorney unfamilar with a perticular court or area of law is at a disadvantage and that may affect the outcome in your case.
+The defense attorney may not know of specific defenses applicable to your facts, or know about specific procedures unique to the judge who is hearing your case.
 Your defense will be stronger if the prosecutor and the judge already know and respect your attorney.

 What can you tell me about the arresting officer?